jesss007/DOOHAdManager/README.md

 # What This Project Does

-The system allows an operator to:
+The system allows an user to:

 - Create and manage digital advertising screens
 - Configure screen operating hours
 - Upload and manage media assets (images/videos)
 - Create advertising campaigns
 - Assign campaigns to screens
-- Schedule media playback for campaigns
+- Attach media for campaigns
-- Control playback order of media
+- Manage playback order of media
 - Manage campaign date ranges

 ---